Selecting the Best Optimizing System: Applications

 Figure \ref{fig:queueing} shows the comparison between SEO, uniform sampling and OCBA algorithms in the optimal staffing and pricing problem.
 Figures \ref{K=16:q} - \ref{K=128:q} plot the probability of correct selection averaged over $1000$ replications as a function of increasing budget, for $K=16,40,128$, respectively.
 The black solid line, the blue dashed line, and the orange dotted line represent the SEO, uniform, and OCBA algorithms, respectively.
+In this experiment, since there does not exist an analytical optimal solution, we do not report the optimality gaps in this setting.

+Here $\xi_j$ are the iid random variables we use to simulate the outcome $pD(x,p,H) - cW(x,p,H)$.
 It is evident to see that our proposed SEO algorithm performs better than the uniform and the OCBA algorithms for almost every $K$ and $T$.
 The only exception is that when $K=16$ and $T$ small, likely due to the initial estimation bias.
 Another thing worth noting is that in theory, each line in those figures should be monotonically increasing.
 The zig-zag phenomena in those figures are due to random errors. \ref{ec:numerical:queue} contain additional plots.